 In general, a homeswapper loves to travel in a slow, meaningful way, they are culturally open, friendly and genuinely interested in experiencing a place like a local and help you do the same in their area.

 In terms of compositions of families, the community has a great mix of people: people living alone, couples, families with one or more children.
 The home swapping community is very open and everyone can join.

-3.1 Do I need a special kind of house?
-Can I arrange an apartment exchange?
+Do I need a special kind of house to do a home exchange?